chesslogical/enc/README.md

+# a bunch of encryption apps that ai made

  Apps here are a starter kit for ppl new to rust to look at, use, feed to ai for audit or change.